Wandering Jew: Early Christianity

 The later amalgamation of the fate of the specific figure of legend with the condition of the Jewish people as a whole, well established by the 18th century, had its precursor even in early Christian views of Jews and the diaspora.
 Extant manuscripts have shown that as early as the time of Tertullian (c.
 200), some Christian proponents were likening the Jewish people to a "new Cain", asserting that they would be "fugitives and wanderers (upon) the earth".

 Aurelius Prudentius Clemens (b.
 348) writes in his Apotheosis (c.
 400): "From place to place the homeless Jew wanders in ever-shifting exile, since the time when he was torn from the abode of his fathers and has been suffering the penalty for murder, and having stained his hands with the blood of Christ whom he denied, paying the price of sin."

 A late 6th and early 7th century monk named Johannes Moschos records an important version of a Malchean figure.
-In his Leimonarion, Moschos recounts meeting a monk named Isidor who had purportedly met a Malchus-type of figure who struck Christ and is therefore punished to wander in eternal suffering and lament:
+In his Leimonarion, Moschos recounts meeting a monk named Isidor who was always weeping.
+He explained that he and his wife had been followers of Severus of Antioch, but when he found his wife taking communion with a Catholic, he took the host from her mouth and threw it in the mud.
+He explained what happened shortly thereafter:

-I saw an Ethiopian, clad in rags, who said to me, "You and I are condemned to the same punishment."
-I said to him, "Who are you?"
-And the Ethiopian who had appeared to me replied, "I am he who struck on the cheek the creator of the universe, our Lord Jesus Christ, at the time of the Passion.
+"I saw an Ethiopian, clad in rags, who said to me, 'You and I are condemned to the same punishment.'
+I said to him, 'Who are you?'
+And the Ethiopian who had appeared to me replied, 'I am he who struck on the cheek the creator of the universe, our Lord Jesus Christ, at the time of the Passion.'
 That is why," said Isidor, "I cannot stop weeping."